 The Rake build runner supports the Test::Unit, Test-Spec, Shoulda, RSpec, Cucumber test frameworks.
 It is compatible with Ruby interpreters installed using Ruby Version Manager (MRI Ruby, JRuby, IronRuby, REE, MacRuby, and so on) with Rake 0.7.3 gem or higher.

 Make sure to have Ruby interpreter (MRI Ruby, JRuby, IronRuby, REE, MacRuby, and so on) with rake 0.7.3 gem or higher (mandatory) and all necessary gems for your Ruby (or ROR) projects and testing frameworks installed on at least one build agent.
 You can install several Ruby interpreters in different folders.
-On Linux/MacOS it is easier to configure using RVM or rbenv.
+On Linux/macOS it is easier to configure using RVM or rbenv.
 It is possible to install Ruby interpreter and necessary Ruby gems using the Command Line build runner step.
-If you want to automatically configure agent requirements for this interpreters, you need to register its paths in the build agent configuration properties and then refer to such property name in the Rake build runner configuration.
+If you want to automatically configure agent requirements for these interpreters, you need to register its paths in the build agent configuration properties and then refer to such property name in the Rake build runner configuration.
 To install a gem, execute:

 You can refer to the Ruby Gems Manuals for more information.

 gem command, you can install gems using the Bundler gem.

 Ruby's pending specs are shown as Ignored Tests in the Overwiew tab.